 dig -t SRV _service._tcp.fqdn.example.com

-- Each service record type has at least one answer in the ANSWER SECTION--this tests completeness.
+- Each service record type has at least one answer in the answer section, to test completeness.

-- Each service record type has the same number of answers in the HEADER SECTION--this tests consistency.
+- Each service record type has the same number of answers in the header section, to test consistency.

-- Each answer returned in the ADDITIONAL SECTION is a valid server name and IP address--this tests correctness.
+- Each answer in the additional section is a valid server name and IP address, to test correctness.

-The dig command will return results similar to this:
+The dig command returns results similar to this:

 ; <<>> DiG 9.4.2-P2 <<>> -t SRV _ldap._tcp.fqdn.example.com